webmagic-io/docs/en/posts/ch1-overview/component.md

 `Webmagic-extension` is WebMagic major expansion module that provides some of the more convenient tool written in crawlers.
 Including annotation format definition crawlers, JSON, distributed and other support.

-### Peripheral functions 1.3.2
+### 1.3.2 Peripheral functions

 In addition, WebMagic projects in several packages, these are some experimental features, and the purpose is to provide some tools to integrate peripheral sample.
 Because of the limited energy, these packages have not been widely used and tested, recommended way is to download the source code, then modify encounter problems.

 #### Webmagic-samples

 Here are some examples of crawlers author written earlier.
 Because of the limited time, some of these examples use is still the old version of the API, but also because there may be some changes in the structure of the target page is no longer available.
-To date, been featured examples, see the `us.codecraft.webmagic.processor.example` webmaigc-core package and the` webmaigc-core package of us.codecraft.webmagic.example`.
+To date, been featured examples, see the `us.codecraft.webmagic.processor.example` webmagic-core package and the `webmaigc-core package of us.codecraft.webmagic.example`.

 #### Webmagic-scripts